 We recently sat down with Ullas Naik, Founder and General Partner of Streamlined Ventures, to discuss the current seed fundraising market.

-At Globespan, we primarily focused on mid-stage investing, but I always gravitated toward early stage investing.
-When I parted ways with the firm 2 years ago, I continued angel investing and soon realized that there were many interesting investment opportunities where I could invest my personal money and even lead seed rounds.
+At Globespan, we primarily focused on mid-stage investing, but I always gravitated toward early-stage investing.
+When I parted ways with the firm two years ago, I continued angel investing and soon realized that there were many interesting investment opportunities where I could invest my personal money and even lead seed rounds.

 I started to think about raising a fund where I could lead these rounds and that dovetailed with a specific thesis that was formulating in my mind around business applications and infrastructure and how to get companies in these spaces to extreme scale with limited dollars.

-There seems to be a fairly established fundraising pattern that companies follow where the first $300K-$500K is raised from friends and family/ angels, followed by 1.5M -$2MM from Micro-VC’s, and then a traditional institutional Series-A round.
+There seems to be a fairly established fundraising pattern that companies follow where the first $300,000 to $500,000 is raised from friends and family and/or angels, followed by $1.5 million to $2 million from Micro-VCs, and then a traditional institutional Series-A round.

 From my experience, I’ve noticed that most traditional VCs will not do seed rounds because they don’t have the bandwidth or time to keep track of each individual investment.
 There’s also ample deal flow as evidenced by the so-called Series-A crunch for these VCs to wait upstream for opportunities.